Kaddu Sebunya

 Kaddu Kiwe Sebunya (born 1965), is a Ugandan conservationist leader.
 Since 2019, Sebunya is the CEO at the African Wildlife Foundation (AWF), an international conservation organization founded in 1961 with the intent of preserving the Africa's wildlife and natural habitats, based in Nairobi, Kenya.
 Prior to his appointment, Sebunya was the AWF president, since 2016.
 Sebunya's career lies in conservation of nature and other related activities, he previously worked with Water Aid, Oxfam, International Union for Conservation of Nature (IUCN), Peace Corps, and Conservation International.

 Early life and education

 Sebunya was born in 1965, and grew in Kampala, Uganda.
 He attended Makerere University for his undergraduate degree, where he graduated with a bachelor's degree in social sciences.
-In 2001, Sebunya enrolled at Wye College in England to pursue a post-graduate degree, he graduated with a master's degree in Sustainable Resource Management and Policy in 2003.
+In 2001, Sebunya enrolled at Imperial College of London in England to pursue a post-graduate degree, he graduated with a master's degree in Sustainable Resource Management and Policy in 2003.
 Sebunya also holds a master's degree in law, policy and diplomacy from The Fletcher School, Tufts University USA.